 I may have been the most popular girl in town the other Friday night.
 It was a sticky 96 degrees, and I was standing downtown handing out free jars of ice-cold lemonade.

 No, it wasn’t because I felt bad for those red and sweaty faces.
 It was to promote designated driving for MADD, Mothers Against Drunk Driving.
-That ice-cold lemonade was a strategy to wrangle in […]
+That ice-cold lemonade was a strategy to […]

 When you’re building a new website to replace an old worn-out model, don’t forget about the “404 page.”

 That’s the page you see if you navigate to a URL that doesn’t exist.
 It’s a detail that matters.
 You can give somebody this: